terraswap/classic-terraswap/README.md

 You will need Rust 1.44.1+ with wasm32-unknown-unknown target installed.

-You can run unit tests on this on each contracts directory via :
+You can run unit tests on this on each contracts' directory via :

 ```
 cargo unit-test